-Everyone is committed to averting disaster, from government to architects developing innovative, sustainable projects in tourism and living.
+Everyone is committed to disaster prevention, with government and architects developing innovative, sustainable tourism and lifestyle projects.

-“When I look at the Indian Ocean, I feel the strength beneath its peaceful surface.
-It becomes a powerful inspiration for me, the impetus for creating this place of ocean wonders,”- says one of the founders of CAA Architects about the complex.
+“When I look at the Indian Ocean, I feel the power beneath its peaceful surface.
+This becomes a powerful inspiration for me, a push to create this place of ocean wonders,” says one of the founders of CAA Architects about the complex.

-The location of the project will occupy 60,000 square meters, filled with rich modern infrastructure: a transport hub for road and water, an aviation service center, an international trade center, conference halls, as well as retail outlets, cafes, restaurants, hotels and cultural facilities.
+The project location will cover 60,000 square metres, filled with rich modern infrastructure: a transport hub for road and water, an aviation service centre an international trade centre, conference halls, as well as retail outlets, cafes, restaurants, hotels and cultural facilities.

-It would seem that everything sounds pretty familiar, but this project has a striking difference: absolutely all buildings of the complex will be raised above the water.
-So concrete and iron piles will not destroy the unique ecosystem of the world`s most beautiful coral archipelago.
+It would seem that everything sounds quite familiar, but this project has a striking difference: absolutely all the buildings of the complex will be raised above the water.
+Therefore, concrete and iron piles will not destroy the unique ecosystem of the world`s most beautiful coral archipelago.

 Ocean’s Heaven will literally serve as the city’s energy incubator.
-From a design point of view, it will be similar to the morphology of a coral that seems to have grown out of the ocean itself.
-At the same time, it is planned to functionally collect and filter rainwater on the territory, which will help solve the problem with the drinking water of the archipelago.
-And the use of wind and solar energy will provide up to 70% of the total energy consumption of the Maldives.
+In terms of design, it will be similar to that of a coral; looking as though it has organically grown out of the ocean itself.
+At the same time, the building is planned to functionally collect and filter rainwater, thus effortlessly providing safe drinking water, and the use of wind and solar energy will provide up to 70% of the total energy consumption of the Maldives.